Aix-les-Bains is located in the department of Savoie, in the southeastern French region of Auvergne-Rhône-Alpes.

 The end of the heyday of Aix-les-Bains

-Following the two world wars, the image of hydrotherapy will change.
-It will become less elitist and more accessible.
-The palaces and vast hotels will no longer have their customer base and will close one after the other between 1950 and 1965 to be converted into flats.
+Following the two world wars, the image of hydrotherapy changed.
+It became less elitist and more accessible.
+Palaces and luxury hotels no longer had their clientele.
+Between 1950 and 1965, they closed one after the other to be converted into apartments.

 We can still see and imagine the splendor of Aix-les-Bains during this heyday.
 Many of the magnificent buildings erected during this period are admirably restored and maintained.

 The most impressive was the prestigious Royal-Splendide-Excelsior complex, built above the Ancient Baths, on the hillside.
 Today these three buildings became dwellings.

 If you walk along rue George 1er until the Excelsior, you will see one part of the corridor on the Splendid side that connected the two buildings, passing over the road.

 Grand Hôtel international

 The Grand Hôtel international had been the flagship of the city’s hotels before it closed in 1990.
 Following two fires, only the facades have been preserved.